Billy Joe Griffin

 Joe grew up in the slow-paced relaxed rhythm of the south with an undercurrent of formality shaping his daily life.
 Good manners, courtesy and politeness were emphasized…..dressing properly for church, saying “yes ma’am” and “no sir”, please and thank you.
 He was a great example to us all.
 He epitomized honor, integrity, solid moral character, patience, chivalry and mental strength.
 His great love for animals and children continued throughout his life.
 He was an elegant man, but very humble and always reliable…..true-blue and a true “southern gentleman”.

 BJ is survived by his wife, Betty and two daughters, Patreece and Terri, along with nine grandchildren and nineteen great-grandchildren.

 Memories and condolences may be shared with the family on Billy's memorial webpage at www.farmerfuneralchapel.com

-To send flowers to Billy Joe Griffin's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Billy Joe Griffin, please visit our floral store.